Corporal Punishment and Alternative Methods of Disciplining Students

 Corporal punishment remains the most common form of violence against young children, across all regions of the world.
 In low- and- middle-income countries, where more than 90% of young children live, 220.4 million (or three out of four) children aged 2-4 had experienced corporal punishment in the home.2 Corporal

-6. PDF Corporal punishment of children: summary of research on its impact and
+6. PDF Corporal punishment of children: review of research on its impact and

 The prevalence of corporal punishment Enormous numbers of children experience corporal punishment in their homes, schools, care and work settings and the penal system in all world regions.
 The Know Violence in Childhood 2017 study estimated that 1.3 billion boys and girls aged 1-14 years experience corporal punishment at home.* UNICEF statistics